pemn/vtk_geostat/README.md

  7. QA checks
  8. Reserve Report
 ## 📦 Installation
-In case a python distribution is not already available, the recomended distribution is [Winpython](https://winpython.github.io/) 3.8+.
+In the case a python distribution is not already available, the recomended distribution is [Winpython](https://winpython.github.io/) 3.8+.
 Download the installer from the link above.
 Extract into this windows special folder:
 `%APPDATA%`
 The correct path to the python executable should be similar to this example:
 `C:\Users\user\AppData\Roaming\WPy64-31131\python-3.12.3.amd64\python.exe`
-Download this entire repository as zip and extract to a valid folder.
+Download this entire repository as zip and extract to the notebooks subfolder in the Winpython installations.
-Windows blocks executables in protected folders (and subfolders) such as:
- - Desktop
- - Downloads
- - Documents
- - OneDrive Synced folders

-Also, its not recomended to use the winpython install folder to save this script.
-So you may need to create a new valid folder directly in the C: drive.
 Ex.:
-`c:\scripts\geostat`
+`C:\Users\user\AppData\Roaming\WPy64-31230\notebooks`

 ## 🎬 Run
 Start jupyter Notebook or jupyter Lab.
 If you dont already have a shortcut, the auxiliary script jupyter_localhost.bat is provided for easily starting jupyter on Microsoft Windows systems.